 - Main Body Tee with 1.5" TC top and side flanges and welded 5/8" hose barb on the bottom.

 - 1.5" TC sprayer adapter with your choice of 6 or 9 gallon per hour sprayer tip.
 The GPH ratings are at 40 PSI.
-We find the 6GPM works great on 45 PSI on a 7 gallon boil.
-If you have low pressure, you may need the 9GPM sprayer.
+We find the 6GPM works great on 45 PSI (at 60F water source) on a 7 gallon boil.
+If you have lower water pressure or your tap water runs warmer than 70F, you may need the 9GPM sprayer.
 If you are doing 10 or 15 gallon batches, you may need the 9 GPH.
 We are still trying to figure out better guidelines.

 - Water supply connection fitting with push in connection: Your choice of 3/4" Female Garden Hose or In-Line faucet connection valve (select in the drop down above).
 More about this in the instructions below.

 - 3 feet of 1/2" ID silicone hose for waste water drain.
 The tubing must reach from the bottom of the steam slayer body to the TOP of your catch bucket.
 If you need more tubing, it can be purchased by the foot and we can combine the added length onto the standard 3' if you direct us to.

 - Hose holder clip to keep drain hose positioned at the inside top of your collection bucket.

 * Note that the clamp and gasket to attach the unit to the kettle is not included, nor is the hardware to install the actual TC port in the kettle.
 See the list of available accessories if you need any of those parts.